India accuses Pakistan of killing soldiers in Kashmir

 India and Pakistan have fought three wars since their independence in 1947, two of them over Kashmir.

-"The government of India considers the incident as a provocative action and we condemn it," the Defence Ministry said in a statement.
+"The government of India considers the incident as a provocative action and we condemn it," the Defense Ministry said in a statement.

 "The government will take up the incident with the Pakistan Government.
-We expect Islamabad to honour the ceasefire agreement strictly," the ministry said.
+We expect Islamabad to honor the ceasefire agreement strictly," the ministry said.

 INFILTRATION